hexmaster111/c_modbus/readme.md

+# THIS CODE IS BAD

-# THIS IS A WORK IN PROGRESS
+# THIS IS A WORK IN PROGRESS (Not ready for anything real)
 - TODO yet
 - [X] Read Holding Registers  (3)
 - [X] Write Multiple Registers (16)